 A TimeStory document is often much wider and taller than a single page.
-By default, TimeStory will break your document into as many pages as needed, but you can adjust this to your needs using the following options.
+By default, TimeStory breaks your timeline into as many pages as needed, but you can use the following options to control that process.

-Print at percentage% of default size: The default of 100% is TimeStory’s default print sizing.
-Increase or decrease this percentage to enlarge or reduce the printout size.
+- Print at percentage% of default size: The default of 100% is TimeStory’s default print sizing.
+Increase or decrease this percentage to magnify or shrink the entire document.

 As you edit these values, the preview in the Print dialog will automatically refresh, letting you see the effects of your change.

 Use the Include page margins checkbox to enable or disable a fixed margin around your timeline.
-(The printer driver will normally enforce a small border area, required by the printer itself; this controls an additional margin spacing.)
+(The printer driver will normally enforce a small border area, required by the printer itself, regardless of this setting.)

 When viewing a TimeStory document on screen, background colors and grid lines often look nice and add context; when printing, however, these can waste ink and reduce contrast.